 4. Go to the light

 Let the sunshine in!
-It will do you good.
+Research proves that it will do you good.
 Not getting enough natural light can lead to depression.
-Researchers have concluded that dim lighting conditions cause significant reductions in a chemical that helps maintain healthy connections between brain cells.
-Conversely, sunlight can improve your brain health.
+Studies have concluded that dim lighting conditions cause significant reductions in a chemical that helps maintain healthy connections between brain cells.

 5. Walk and talk

 “Take a brisk walk with a close friend and talk about your problems,” Dr. Sanjay Gupta, CNN chief medical correspondent, told everydayhealth.com.
 “Movement is probably the most evidence-based way to actually stimulate that process of new brain-cell growth.
 Then there’s plenty of research around the value of connection.
-The opposite of that connection — loneliness — can be incredibly toxic
+The opposite of that connection — loneliness — can be incredibly toxic.”